RehamKhalil/Sparkify/README.md

 # Reprosotry Desc
   1-mini_sparkify_event_data.json: Fictious music streaming data provided by Udacity.
 This file is not available in the repository due to it's size.

-  2-sparkify Udacity Capstone Project : Exploratory notebook with all steps necessary to build a model that predicts churn for the Sparkify data.
+  2-sparkify Udacity Capstone Project.ipynb : Exploratory notebook with all steps necessary to build a model that predicts churn for the Sparkify data.